How to make the most of Cape Town without a car

 Countless visitors have missed an opportunity to climb in clear weather and then seethed for the rest of their stay as the distinctive 'tablecloth' cloud drapes over the summit, which sometimes dissipates quickly but can cling on for days.

-One of the views from the top of Table Mountain © Jorge Láscar - Wikimedia Commons
+One of the views from the top of Table Mountain © Jorge Láscar - Wikimedia CC BY 2.0

 The view from the top is fantastic, laying out a stunning panorama of mountains and bays.
 Once you've spent some time picking out landmarks and beaches, there are concrete paths that make little marked circuits on the flat, lost-world summit of Table Mountain itself.
 Hyraxes scurry across boulders and windswept fynbos, the Cape's unique flora, clings to earth-filled crannies.